chsauget/Hackathon-for-Social-Good/README.md

 ```

 ## Data prediction
-To predict Temperature an CO2 we have used a Linear Regression is a machine learning algorithm based on supervised learning to predict.
+To predict Temperature and CO2, we have used a Linear Regression which is a Machine Learning algorithm based on supervised learning.
-Having a set of points like date, longitude, latitude..., the regression algorithm will model the relationship between a single feature (explanatory variable x) and a continuous valued response (target variable y). y=ax+b.
+Having a set of points like date, longitude, latitude, the regression algorithm will model the relationship between a single feature (explanatory variable `x`) and a continuous valued response (target variable `y`) as the following formula `y = ax+b`.

+### Steps
-First prepare data and drop rows with missing values
+**Prepare** data and drop rows with missing values :
 ```
 data = df_consolidated.dropna()
 exprs = [col(column).alias(column.replace(' ', '_')) for column in data.columns]
 ```
-Next create the vector assembler
+**Create** the vector assembler
 ```
 from pyspark.ml.feature import VectorAssembler featureassembler=VectorAssembler(inputCols=[ 'date','longitude','latitude'], outputCol= 'Features')
-#create features for the test pool
+# create features for the test pool
 output=featureassembler.transform(data)
 ```
-pyspark ML VectorAssembler transform our features, returning an one-hot-encoded output vector column for each input column.
+*Pyspark ML VectorAssembler* transforms our features, returning an one-hot-encoded output vector column for each input column.
 It is common to merge these vectors into a single feature vector.

-Then split data into train and test sets
+**Split** data into train and test sets :
 ```
 train_data,test_data=finalized_data.randomSplit([0.8,0.2])
 ```
-Apply the algorithm to train the model
+**Apply** the algorithm to train the model :
 ```
 from pyspark.ml.regression import LinearRegression regressor= LinearRegression(featuresCol='Features',labelCol='co2Diox')
 regressor=regressor.fit(train_data)
 ```
-Interpreting the Intercept in a Regression Model
+**Interpret** the intercept in a Regression Model :

 ```
 regressor.coefficients